openHPI/xikolo-learnanalytics/README.md

 Most of the code for the processing can be found in the folder `lib/lanalytics/processing/`.

-The starting point for the data processing can be found in the initializer `lanalytics_processing_pipelines.rb`.
-This initializer will look for setup the data sources and processing pipelines.
+The starting point for the data processing can be found in the rails initializer `config/initializers/01_lanalytics_processing_pipelines.rb`.
+This initializer will setup the data sources and processing pipelines.
 The data sources are defined in `config/datasources/*.yml`.
 The pipelines are defined in `lib/lanalytics/processing/pipelines/*.prb`.

 Pipelines and data sources can be activated in the `config/lanalytics_pipeline_flipper.yml`.

-Each pipeline consists of extractors, transformers and loaders, where each is responsible for a certain processing task, e.g. anonymization and data type processing.
+Each pipeline consists of extractor, transformer and loader steps (ETL process), where each is responsible for a certain processing task, e.g., anonymization and data type processing.
 The implementation of the different classes can be found in the `lib/lanalytics/processing/{extractor,transformer,loader}/*.rb`.

 ### How to include a new pipeline?

-* Add new pipeline file in `config/lanalytics_pipeline_flipper.yml`
-* Implement the pipeline file in a new `lib/lanalytics/processing/pipelines/new_pipelines.prb`
+* Implement the new pipeline in `lib/lanalytics/processing/pipelines/{new_pipelines}.prb`
-* Define all the desired pipelines like in `lib/lanalytics/processing/pipelines/exp_events_pipeline.prb`
+* Define all the desired steps like in `lib/lanalytics/processing/pipelines/exp_events_pipeline.prb` or implement new ETL steps.
-* Implement new transformers when necessary
+* Enable the new pipeline in `config/lanalytics_pipeline_flipper.yml`
-* Register the event type in the `config/msgr.rb` file.
+* If you consume new messages, register them in `config/msgr.rb`

 ## Event Tracking